30/09/2014 à 19:16:37

 -Keep your hands to yourself.
 They taught you that back in kindergarten.
 So keep your sticky-right-clicking-paws off of my page.
 This includes my graphics as well as my phrases (my rules seem to be a very popular target... which is very confusing to me, since they are not intended to be warm and fuzzy...).
 You may not "quote" me without due credit.
 I hate seeing people stealing the words out of my mouth.
 I put a lot of thought into my writing, because in a game where you're simply player #70254, your words become another person's perception of yourself.
 Choose them wisely.

-Wow... the length of that scrollbar makes me sad... but again, I reiterate: I have lost faith in my generation! *bangs head against wall*
+Wow... the length of that scrollbar makes me sad... but I reiterate: I have lost faith in my generation (and humanity in general)! *bangs head against a wall*

 As I promised in my last layout... here is a whole section on ART THEFT.
 This is something that has bothered me for a LONG time here on OMD.
 So some of you so-called artists should take a few minutes to read this and maybe do some of your own research.